hawkab/hawkab/README.md

 Hello! 👋
 My name is Grigory, and I’m a developer with a strong passion for building scalable, modular, and high-performing solutions.
-I’m not afraid of challenging tasks — on the contrary, I see them as a source of inspiration and opportunities for growth.

 <details>
   <summary>More details</summary>